Exotic pets on the loose - BC SPCA

 Exotic pets can damage ecosystems

-Exotic animals can displace native wildlife — including species at risk — by outcompeting and depleting the resources they rely on.
+Exotic animals can displace native wildlife, including species at risk, by outcompeting and depleting the resources they rely on.
 They can introduce diseases and parasites, and even alter the very structure and composition of the habitat they now occupy.
 And they aren’t necessarily restricted to this habitat.
 Some go on to populate new areas.

 Throughout British Columbia, there are lakes filled with former pet goldfish.
 Able to survive and reproduce, they are wreaking havoc on local waterways, where they outcompete and prey on native fish species.
 They also disturb the sediment as they feed, which increases the cloudiness of the water and affects the growth of aquatic plants.

-What you can do about exotic pets
+What you can do to help exotic animals

 WildSense newsletter